maeck70/iritop/README.md

 This is a simple monitor that runs from the command line.
 Typically this is run on the IRI node itself, however, as soon as the node is allowed to externally expose getNodeInfo and getNeighbors information, then this tool can be run from a remote shell as well.

-The primary motivation for this tool is to have a continous monitoring screen that is lightweight and can be run both on the server terminal and from a remote command line.
+The primary motivation to build this tool for me was to have a way of continously monitoring my Iota IRI nodes using a lightweight tool that can be run on both the server terminal and from a remote command line.

 The Monitoring tool will show basic information on the node like version, milestone information and jre memory usage.
 It will also show the details of the neighbors connected to the node.
 Transaction counts are shown for Total, New, Random, Sent and Invalid transactions.